0xprinc/checks-while-hacks/README.md

 19. Its a good practice to include the [headers](https://github.com/transmissions11/headers)
 20. The functions should be grouped in the following order as given in the solidity style guide for the auditing process should be smooth <br>
           { constructor, receive function (if exists), fallback function (if exists), external, public, internal, private, view and pure functions last }
+21. Always check for the presence of the presence of calling function in the contract that is owner of the callee contract's only owner function.
-21. Always look for making an extra function(claim) if there is possibility of the funds to be stuck in the contract or the contract is having a receive or fallback function.
+22. Always look for making an extra function(claim) if there is possibility of the funds to be stuck in the contract or the contract is having a receive or fallback function.
 This can be seen in the case of airdrops that are generally landed on the protocol contract and a claim function should be made to retrieve them.
+For example : The fee extraction function is not present in the owner contract.
-22. In the beginning after deployment of the contract, the state variables are easy to manipulate(especially in defi) since there is not much of the funds locked in the contract, and hence not very much of the funds are required to manipulate the state of the contract, this can lead to the contract being more vulnerable in start
+23. In the beginning after deployment of the contract, the state variables are easy to manipulate(especially in defi) since there is not much of the funds locked in the contract, and hence not very much of the funds are required to manipulate the state of the contract, this can lead to the contract being more vulnerable in start
-23. If the contract is an implementation of an another protocol, then to maintain the consistency, we should check all the formulas to be same in both.
+24. If the contract is an implementation of an another protocol, then to maintain the consistency, we should check all the formulas to be same in both.
 This can happen in the strategy protocols that makes strategy for another defi protocols but lacks giving the users same values or outputs.
-24. While using the proxy, Initialize the contract in the same transaction as initialization needs a call to initialize function.
+25. While using the proxy, Initialize the contract in the same transaction as initialization needs a call to initialize function.
-25. Using same data feed of two related tokens is vulnerable, e.g. using datafeed for `USDC` for `DAI` will be vulnerable as if one depegs, then the other price will also be affected in the protocol.
+26. Using same data feed of two related tokens is vulnerable, e.g. using datafeed for `USDC` for `DAI` will be vulnerable as if one depegs, then the other price will also be affected in the protocol.
-26. Is the contract upgradeable?
+27. Is the contract upgradeable?
 If yes, then are there any storage slots reserved?
-27. Try not to use the hardcoded address everywhere.
+28. Try not to use the hardcoded address everywhere.
-28. Contract should implement a way to take out the left over dust.
+29. Contract should implement a way to take out the left over dust.

 ## Project